 What do terms like public liability actually mean?
-With all the jargon involved in insurance, it can be hard to make sure you’ve got the cover you need.
+With all the jargon involved in public liability insurance, it can be hard to make sure you’ve got the cover you need.

-In this guide to public liability insurance, Sam Humphrey from Insure Our Event has covered everything they feel you need to know, and put it in the most straightforward way possible.
+In this guide to public liability insurance, Patrick Sheerin from Romero Insurance Group has covered everything they feel you need to know, and put it in the most straightforward way possible.

 Public liability insurance definition

-- Lost use of tangible property that is not physically injured.
+- Lost use of tangible property that is not necessarily physically injured.

 What does public liability insurance not cover?

 Incidents that don’t involve the public usually aren’t covered by public liability.
 This type of insurance doesn’t cover accident or injury to you or your employees.
 Instead, those incidents would be covered by employer’s liability.

 What is the difference between public liability and employer’s liability?

 Public liability insurance covers claims made by members of the public whereas employers’ liability insurance covers you against employees that have experienced accidents or injury at your business.